alrea333/wazo-dird-plugin-backend-odoo/README.md

 ## Info

-This plugin gets contacts from Odoo v7 or v8.
+This plugin gets contacts from Odoo v7 or v8. (only tested with v8 community edition)

 ## How to use

-On the Odoo side, you need to install the *base_phone* module, which is a module of the [Odoo Community Association](https://odoo-community.org/) available on the [connector-telephony](https://github.com/OCA/connector-telephony) github project.
+Optional: On the Odoo side, you need to install the *base_phone* module, which is a module of the [Odoo Community Association](https://odoo-community.org/) available on the [connector-telephony](https://github.com/OCA/connector-telephony) github project.
 When you install this module, a wizard will propose you to reformat the phone numbers in E.164 format ; you should follow the instructions of the wizard.

+## How to install

+### CLI

+    apt-get install wazo-plugind-cli
+    wazo-plugind-cli -c "install git https://github.com/sboily/wazo-dird-plugin-backend-odoo"

+### Interface

+Go to our new web interface on plugins link.
+In git tab add "https://github.com/sboily/wazo-dird-plugin-backend-odoo" and clic to install.

+## How to configure

 On the Wazo side, in the config file */etc/xivo-dird/conf.d/odoo.yml*, enable the odoo plugin:

     enabled_plugins:
       backends:
-            odoo: true
+        odoo : true

-The possible fields with this plugin are :

-    views:
-        displays:
-            default_display:
-            -
-                title: Name
-                field: lastname
-                type: name
-            -
-                title: Entity
-                field: entity
-                type: name
-            -
-                title: Job
-                field: job
-                type: name
-            -
-                title: Phone
-                field: phone
-                type: number
-            -
-                title: Mobile
-                field: mobile
-                type: number
-            -
-                title: Email
-                field: email

-You should add the source like this:

     services:
       lookup:
         default:
+          timeout: 10
           sources:
-            - my_odoo

-Eventually, add a configuration file *my\_odoo.yml* in the *sources.d* subdirectory:
+            odoo: true

+    sources:
+      odoo:
         type: odoo
-    name: my_odoo
+        name: odoo
         odoo_config:
+          server: odoo
+          port: 8069
+          database: prod
           userid: 1
-      password: adminpwd
+          password: secret
-      database: prod
-      port: 8069
-      server: 192.168.12.42

-To benefit from the contacts of Odoo in the Wazo Client or Unicom, you need to update the configuration of the profile of the Wazo Client.
-For that, in the Web administration interface of Wazo, go to the menu *Services > CTI Server > General Settings > Profiles* and edit your profile (*Client* by default): in the *Xlet* tab, add the *People* Xlet (or replace the *Remote directory* Xlet by the *People* Xlet).
+        format_columns:
+          name: '{firstname} {lastname}'
+          display_name: '{firstname} {lastname}'
+          phone_mobile: '{mobile}'
+          reverse: '{firstname} {lastname}'

+The plugin is activated by default.